precice/openfoam-adapter/docs/extend.md

 - `pointVectorField`: e.g., `pointDisplacement`
 - `pointTensorField`

-The adapter will only create the checkpoint list once during initialization.
-I.e., after the first solver step it is assumed that no new fields have been created that need to be checkpointed.
+The adapter will only create the checkpoint list once during initialization: After the first solver step, it is assumed that no new fields have been created that need to be checkpointed.

 #### Mesh Data